-4.11.1 Number of Commissioners.
-The Tribal Commission shall be comprised of twelve Tribal Gaming Commissioners consisting of the twelve elected members of the Tribal Council or their designees appointed by the Tribal Council.

-4.11.2 Qualification of Commissioners.
-Each Commissioner must be a member of the Tribe.

-4.11.3 Background Check.
-Prior to the time that any Tribal Commission member takes office on the Tribal Commission, the Tribe shall perform or arrange to have performed a comprehensive background check on each prospective member.
-No person shall serve as a Commissioner if:

-4.11.3.1 His prior activities, criminal record, if any, or reputation, habits or associations:

-4.11.3.1.1 Pose a threat to the public interest; or

-4.11.3.1.2 Threaten the effective regulation and control of gaming; or

-4.11.3.1.3 Enhance the dangers of unsuitable, unfair, or illegal practices, methods, or activities in the conduct of gaming; or

-4.11.3.2 He has been convicted of or entered a plea of nolo contendere to a felony or any gaming offense in any jurisdiction or to a misdemeanor involving dishonesty or moral turpitude; or
+- 4.11.1 Number of Commissioners.
+The Tribal Gaming Commission shall consist of three Commissioners, who shall be appointed by the Tribal Council. - 4.11.2 Qualification of Commissioners.
+A Commissioner must be a member of the Tribe.
+No person shall serve as a Commissioner if: - 4.11.2.1 The person's prior activities, criminal record, if any, or reputation, habits or associations: - 4.11.2.1.1 Pose a threat to the public interest; or - 4.11.2.1.2 Threaten the effective regulation and control of gaming; or - 4.11.2.1.3 Enhance the dangers of unsuitable, unfair, or illegal practices, methods, or activities in the conduct of gaming; or - 4.11.2.2 The person has been convicted or entered a please of nolo contendere to a felony or any gaming offense in any jurisdiction or to a misdemeanor involving dishonesty or moral turpitude; or

-4.11.3.3 He or any member of his immediate family has a financial interest in any gaming activity or facility; or

-4.11.3.4 A member of his immediate family is employed as an employee in any tribal gaming activity.

-4.11.4 Date of Appointment.
-Each member of the Tribal Commission shall take office no later than one week after a new Tribal Council is sworn in following a tribal election.

-The Council's appointment of any Tribal Commission member who is not a member of the Tribal Council shall be by resolution.

-4.12 Term of Office.
-Each Commissioner shall serve a term of two years to coincide with the term of Tribal Council members.
-No member shall serve more than five terms.
-No person shall remain on the Tribal Commission after leaving or being removed from the Council.

-4.13 Ex-Officio Members.
-At the direction of the Tribal Council, any member of the Tribal Council, any Tribal or Bureau of Indian Affairs employee or any other person may be designated to participate, without vote, in Tribal Commission meetings.
+- 4.11.2.3 The person or any member of the person's immediate family has a direct financial interest in any gaming activity or facility; or - 4.11.2.4 A member of the person's immediate family is an employee of any tribal gaming activity. - 4.12 Term of Office.
+Each Commissioner shall serve a term of three years. - 4.13 Ex-Officio Members.
+At the direction of the Tribal Council, any member of the Tribal Council, any tribal employee or any other person may be designated to participate, without vote, in Tribal Gaming Commission meetings. - 4.14 Organization.
+The Tribal Gaming Commission shall develop its own operating procedures and shall elect from within itself a Chairman to direct meetings, a reporter to be responsible for keeping Tribal Gaming Commission minutes and transmitting to the Tribal Council a copy of those minutes, handling correspondence and reporting Tribal Gaming Commission decisions, and such other officers as the Tribal Council deems advisable.

-4.14 Meetings.
+4.15 Meetings.

-4.14.1 Regular Meetings.
-The Tribal Commission shall hold at least one regular monthly meeting which shall take place on the first Monday of each month, or as otherwise determined by the Tribal Commission.

-4.14.2 Special Meetings.
-Special meetings may be called at the request of the Tribal Council, the Chairman of the Tribal Commission or 4 or more members of the Tribal Commission.

-4.14.3 Compensation of Commissioners.
-An honorarium may be paid for attendance at each meeting.

-4.14.4 Quorum.
-A quorum for all meetings shall consist of six members.
+- 4.15.1 Regular Meetings.
+The Tribal Gaming Commission shall hold at least one regular monthly meeting which shall take place on the first Monday of each month, or as otherwise determined by the Tribal Gaming Commission. - 4.15.2 Special Meetings.
+Special meetings may be called at the request of the Tribal Council, the Chairman of the Tribal Gaming Commission, or two or more members of the Tribal Gaming Commission. - 4.15.3 Compensation of Commissioners.
+An honorarium may be paid for attendance at each meeting. - 4.15.4 Quorum.
+A quorum for all meetings shall consist of three members. - 4.15.5 Voting.
+All questions arising in connection with the action of the Tribal Gaming Commission shall be decided by majority vote.
+The Chairman of the Tribal Gaming Commission shall be entitled to vote on any issue presented.

-Gaming Code of the Saginaw Chippewa Indian Tribe of Michigan Gaming Code Page 13

-4.14.5 Voting.
-All questions arising in connection with the action of the Tribal Commission shall be decided by majority vote.
-The Chairman of the Tribal Commission shall only be entitled to vote to break a tie.

-4.15 Organization.
-The Tribal Commission shall develop its own operating procedures and shall elect from within itself a Chairman to direct meetings, a reporter to be responsible for keeping Tribal Commission minutes and transmitting to the Tribal Council a copy of those minutes, handling correspondence and reporting Tribal Commission decisions, and such other officers as the Tribal Council deems advisable.